(Re)-creating Hugo’s Chope

 - Add the champagne.

 Based on this information, I took a stab at the appropriate formulation, fiddled with the results a bit and so created, or recreated the abyssal drink of Les Misérables.
 I began drinking them, and inflicted them on all my friends.
-Since it never was given a real name—only the vessel it’s imbibed from is described—I dubbed it La Chope Hugo.
+Since it didn’t have a real name, I dubbed it La Chope Hugo.

 The recipe runs thus: